The COVID-19 Infodemic: Twitter versus Facebook: Infodemic manipulation

 \subsection{Role of social bots}

 We are interested in revealing the role of inauthentic actors in spreading low-credibility information on social media.
 One type of inauthentic behavior stems from accounts controlled in part by algorithms, known as \textit{social bots}~\cite{ferrara2016rise}.
-Malicious bots are known to spread low-credibility information~\cite{shao2018spread} and in particular create confusion in the online debate about health-related topics like vaccination~\cite{broniatowski2018weaponized}.
+Malicious bots are known to spread low-credibility information~\cite{shao2018spread} and in particular create confusion in the online debate around health-related topics like vaccination~\cite{broniatowski2018weaponized}.

-We adopt BotometerLite~\cite{yang2020scalable}, a bot detection model that allows efficient bot detection on Twitter.
+We adopt BotometerLite (\url{rapidapi.com/OSoMe/api/botometer-pro}), a publicly-available tool that allows efficient bot detection on Twitter~\cite{yang2020scalable}.
 BotometerLite generates a bot score between 0 and 1 for each Twitter account; higher scores indicate bot-like profiles.
-To the best of our knowledge, there are no similar techniques designed for Facebook, because insufficient training data is available.
+To the best of our knowledge, there are no similar techniques designed for Facebook because insufficient training data is available.
 Therefore we limit this analysis to Twitter.

-When applying BotometerLite to our Twitter dataset, we use 0.5 as a threshold to categorize accounts as likely humans or likely bots.
+When applying BotometerLite to our Twitter dataset, we use 0.5 as the threshold to categorize accounts as likely humans or likely bots.
 For each domain, we calculate the total number of original tweets plus retweets authored by likely humans ($n_h$) and bots ($n_b$).
 We plot the relationship between the two in Fig.~\ref{fig:bot_rate}.
 The linear trend on the log-log plot signifies a power law $n_h \sim n_b^\gamma$ with exponent $\gamma \approx 1.04$, suggesting a weak level of bot amplification (4\%)~\cite{shao2018spread}.

 While we are unable to perform automation detection on Facebook groups and pages, the ranks of the low-credibility sources on both platforms allow us to investigate whether sources with more Twitter bot activity are more prevalent on Twitter or Facebook.
 For each domain, we calculate the difference of its ranks on Twitter and Facebook and use the value of the difference to color the dots in Fig.~\ref{fig:bot_rate}.
 The results show that sources with more bot activity on Twitter are equally shared on both platforms.